-I’ve mentioned before that Daniel and I used to be super poor packers.
+Daniel and I used to be wildly poor packers.
+And things got even more complicated when we have to think about travel with kids.
 All kinds of what-ifs would go through my mind, and I’d stress about not being able to find travel essentials for kids while on the move.

 The thing about traveling with kids is that you just CAN’T take as much stuff per person unless you want to drive yourself mad.
-With more people, especially small people who aren’t always capable of schlepping all their own kids travel gear, we learned to pare things down.
+With more people, especially small people who aren’t always capable of schlepping all their own kids travel gear, we learned to pare things down to just the travel necessities.
 Fast.

-We’ve now traveled with kids for nearly a decade, and have found some really excellent travel essentials for kids that are worth the weight and effort to take along.
-These baby travel essentials have saved our (vegetarian) bacon time and again.
+We’ve now traveled with kids for over a decade to over 60 countries and all over the US.
+We’ve found some really excellent travel essentials for kids that are worth the weight and effort to take along.
+These baby travel essentials have saved us time and again.

-Here’s a complete kids packing list with everything from gear to clothing to medical supplies – the true baby travel essentials.
+Here’s a complete kids packing list with everything from gear to clothing to medical supplies – true baby travel essentials.
 We use it every time we travel!
+And if your kids are packing for themselves, try this visual packing list for kids.

 2. Kidco Peapod

-I think this is the very best baby travel bed for the older baby/toddler age.
+I think this is the very best baby travel bed for babies and toddlers.
 It’s a little pop up baby tent that zips so baby can’t get out.
-We never take the mattress that comes with it and just set it on a carpet/rug/blanket at our destination.
 The baby cot part only weighs about a pound or so – way better than carrying around a 20+ pound pack n play.

 The best part about this baby travel essential is that it’s lightweight and small enough to fit inside our checked luggage.
-We typically check one big suitcase for our family of 6, and we usually have enough room to stick this baby travel bed in there, as well.
 That means one fewer piece to remember to grab and carry around – a lifesaver when you have limited hands!
+It’s also great for things like the beach when you need a bit of shade and privacy for baby.

 Outerwear is some of the trickiest clothing to figure out as far as baby travel essentials go, in my opinion.
 We often want something warm but not too warm, and that can be layered if needed.
 Some amount of rain protection is a plus, and packing down small is a necessity.
 Bright colors for keeping track of kids are a bonus.

 We’re pretty darn good at packing light with kids in terms of space constraints, but weight is still sometimes an issue.
 So we like to use lightweight but durable luggage so we’re not giving up too much weight to the luggage itself.
 This is our very favorite lightweight checked luggage – we’ve dragged this suitcase all around the globe and it’s held up incredibly well.
-We can easily fit all the clothing, toiletries, and supplies for our family of 6 inside, and usually have extra room for our baby travel bed.
+It’s spacious to fit most of what we need for our family (we usually take an extra carry on suitcase or backpacks) and has room for our baby travel bed.

-When we don’t want to check a suitcase, we typically take two lightweight carry on suitcases for our family.
+When we don’t want to check a suitcase, we typically take three lightweight carry on suitcases for our family of 8.
 We can’t fit the baby bed inside in this case so that adds a couple of pieces in terms of sheer numbers, but it’s sometimes worthwhile to not have one big suitcases and to have everything with us instead of in the hold of the airplane.

 This is one kids travel essential where you should for sure check with your doctor in advance, but it’s been very helpful for us.
 We much prefer using melatonin to an actual drug like Benadryl as our bodies do produce it naturally.
 We typically use it on a long plane ride and the first night or two in a very different time zone as a way to help our kids get over jet lag.